Taking Training Seriously: Human Guidance and Management-Based Regulation of Artificial Intelligence: Emerging Management-based AI Regulation

 Management-based regulation is a type of regulation that requires regulated entities to engage in internal managerial steps to identify risks, establish measures to reduce or control them, and then audit to ensure both that the selected measures are followed as well as that risks are kept under control \cite{coglianese2010management, coglianese2003management}.
 It is used widely in a variety of contexts, from aviation safety, chemical accident avoidance, and prevention of foodborne illnesses.
 As has been noted in a U.S. National Academies of Sciences study from 2018, management-based regulation can be an appropriate strategy in high-hazard contexts where the source of the underlying risks are varied and methods for defining, monitoring, or enforcing performance are difficult or deficient \cite{national2018designing}.

 As is apparent from the emerging U.S., EU, and ISO standards, management-based governance now appears to be the approach that will apply to AI.
 This approach is understandable given the heterogeneous nature of AI as a suite of algorithmic tools, the varied uses to which it is put, and the wide range of possible problems that it could create (or ameliorate) through its application \cite{coglianese2023regulating}.
 The general approach reflected in the U.S., EU, and ISO standards consists of two core structures relevant to the data scientists and firms that develop AI models: (i) a threshold for heightened scrutiny, and (ii) a set of standards for the systematic human-driven oversight of those models that surpass the relevant threshold.
-The first of these two structures—the threshold for strutiny—provides a basis for distinguishing applications of AI along a spectrum from those relatively benign uses that do not merit much, if any, human oversight to those that, if not needing to be banned altogether, necessitate heightened, rigorous oversight.
+The first of these two structures—the threshold for scrutiny—provides a basis for distinguishing applications of AI along a spectrum from those relatively benign uses that do not merit much, if any, human oversight to those that, if not needing to be banned altogether, necessitate heightened, rigorous oversight.
 We focus here on uses in the latter end of this spectrum, where the emerging regulatory regime will dictate the application of management-based interventions as a form of human oversight to those systems.

-Evident from the standards emerging from the U.S., EU, and ISO, AI uses deemed to pose heightened safety or rights-related risks to consumers or to the public will be expected to be developed in accordance with a structured management system at all stages of the AI pipeline.
-Within the U.S., for example, the executive order and draft OMB memorandum outline a series of management-based steps that will be required—and these steps aim to ensure that humans will serve as a “checks and balances” to AI systems, especially post-deployment.
-The proposed OMB memorandum, for example, states that “[a]gencies must ensure there is sufficient training, assessment, and oversight for operators of the AI to interpret and act on the AI’s output, combat any human-machine teaming issues (such as automation bias), and ensure the human-based components of the system effectively manage risks from the use of AI.”
+Also evident from these varied sources of emerging standards is a common treatment of AI deemed to pose heightened safety or rights-related risks to consumers or to the public.
+These uses will be expected to be developed in accordance with a structured management system at all stages of the AI pipeline.
+Within the U.S., for example, the executive order and the OMB memorandum outline a series of management-based steps that will be required—and these steps aim to ensure that humans will serve as a “checks and balances” to AI systems, especially post-deployment.
+The OMB memorandum, for example, states that “[a]gencies must ensure there is sufficient training, assessment, and oversight for operators of the AI to interpret and act on the AI’s output, combat any human-machine teaming issues (such as automation bias), and ensure the human-based components of the system effectively manage risks from the use of AI.”